dhruvp/math-blog/_posts/2019-02-25-eigenvectors.md

 ### Which Basis makes a Matrix Diagonal?

 Earlier, we saw that choosing a new basis makes us change how we write down the matrix.
-So can we choose a basis $B$ that converts $F$ into a diagonal matrix?
+So can we find a basis $B$ that converts $F$ into a diagonal matrix?

 From earlier, we know that $F_{B}$, the matrix $F$ in the basis $B$, is written as: